-Academic life in St Helen’s is about individual choice and learning beyond the ordinary business of a syllabus.
-Students choose three or four A levels as the core of their studies and then add breadth and depth to suit their own academic interests.
+Academic life in St Helen’s is about individual choice and learning beyond the ordinary business of a curriculum.
+Students choose three A-levels as the core of their studies and then add St Katharine's Study to suit their own academic interests.

 Academic enrichment activities

-However, there is much more to life as a successful St Helen’s girl than classroom lessons.
+However, there is much more to life as a successful St Helen’s student than classroom lessons.
 The Sixth Form curriculum also includes sport for all and an enrichment programme to add breadth of knowledge and life experience.
-Subject lectures from eminent speakers; field trips; theatre visits; business and work experience; visits to art and design collections; language courses and cultural visits; international residential trips.
+Subject lectures from eminent speakers, field trips, theatre visits, business and work experience, visits to art and design collections, language courses and cultural visits, international residential trips.

 Studying these subjects could lead to an external qualification.